7-Day Watering Index

 Evapotranspiration, or ET, is a calculation based on temperature, wind, relative humidity and solar insolation.
 It estimates the amount of water lost from the soil from both EVAPOration and plant TRANSPIRATION.

-For planning purposes, if your home is located close to the Tyler Texas Weather site or in other areas of Tyler with similar sandy loam soil, you can use the "Estimated Days Until Watering is Required" value displayed in the sidebar.
+For planning purposes, if your home is located close to the Tyler Texas Weather site or in other areas of Tyler with similar sandy loam soil, you can use the "Estimated Days Between Lawn Watering" value displayed in the sidebar.
 You can view the various soil types throughout Smith County, Texas along with the location of Tyler Texas Weather here.